Flunking the Rules of Civility

 In the last 20 years, the emphasis in the schools, and now at home, has been on self-esteem and self-worth, and the value of learning to focus on others has slipped away.
 Teachers and parents alike are tip-toeing around kids and their unruly behaviors so that they don’t feel shamed by manners and discipline.
 Is it working?
 If we look around we see spoiled disrespectful brats in most restaurants, schools and on athletic teams.
 These kids wouldn’t lift a finger to help their parents without arguing about it first or proclaiming how unfair it is to have to help support the daily grind of operating a house.
 Parents are exhausted and overwhelmed by these children and know they have created monsters but don’t know what to do.
 If that is your household, then I would suggest establishing the rules of civility in your home.

-The next time you all sit down to dinner (which needs to be quite often if you want to raise well-adjusted adults), I encourage you to start reading from the following list and get your children to explain what these rules mean and how they intend to start implementing them in your home.
-These conversations can be useful for kids ages 5 on up and you will be surprised how much your kids want the structure that might be lacking in your home or has been caused by children mirroring the behavior they see on social media.
+The next time you all sit down to dinner (which needs to be quite often if you want to raise well adjusted adults), I encourage you to start reading from the following list and get your children to explain what these rules mean and how they intend to start implementing them in your home.
+These conversations can be useful for kids ages five on up and you will be surprised how much your kids want the structure that might be lacking in your home.

-Here are some of my favorite Rules of Civility that can change your household and get you and your family on the right path:
+Here are some of my favorites from the Rules of Civility that can change your household and get your otherwise lazy and entitled children on the right path:

-Rule 6: Sleep not when others speak, sit not when others stand, speak not when you should hold peace, walk not on when others stop.
+Rule 6 Speak not when others Speak, Sit not when others Stand, speak not when you should hold Peace, walk not on when others stop.